Galaxy S6

 Overview and Dimensions

-Galaxy S6 has a medium-sized Super AMOLED display with a 5.1-inch screen (71.5 cm2, 16:9 aspect ratio), and an approximate 70.7% screen-to-body ratio.
+Galaxy S6 has a Super AMOLED display with a 5.1-inch screen (71.5 cm2, 16:9 aspect ratio), and an approximately 70.7% screen-to-body ratio.
 The display is a touch screen, meaning that it supports touch events - interactions using a finger or stylus.

 Viewport or Viewport size is the number of software pixels (CSS pixels) present on a screen.
 Usually, viewport size displays as viewport width in pixels to viewport height in pixels.